NixVegas/nixpwned/README.md

 ## Serial

-One of [these](https://www.amazon.com/PCBite-4xSP10-Digital-Probes/dp/B08W3RM861) works great for finding the pins (thanks @MatthewCrougha for finding the pins)
+One of [these](https://www.amazon.com/PCBite-4xSP10-Digital-Probes/dp/B08W3RM861) works great for finding the pins (thanks @MatthewCroughan for finding the pins)

 Use 3.3v logic levels, [here's an adapter](https://www.amazon.com/Modules-Converter-Supports-Switching-Optional/dp/B0D76GPH4V)